Mock Caldecott 2018

 - Introduce Caldecott Medal/Honor.
 Explain that it is an award for illustrations.
 I would encourage you to fight your librarian tendencies to make it super formal.
 I’ve found formality can take the fun out of it.

 - Explain that we will read some books that might win this year and vote for our favorite.
 They call this a Mock Caldecott

 - Read/discuss a previous winner or a new contender (for previous winners, I like This Is Not My Hat – kids love it and the illustrations make for good discussion).
 Discuss (in very basic terms) the Caldecott criteria.

 - Read/discuss two Caldecott contenders each week, and have students vote for which one they think is stronger.
 Reading two back to back is nice because students can make a comparison.
 These days I have an informal show of hands vote for the favorite of that week, but we’ve also done an online vote via Google Forms – that’s fun too.

 - After reviewing the basic Caldecott criteria, students vote for the book they think is most deserving of Caldecott.
 We use a ballot with pictures of all of the books.
 Students circle their top pick.

 - Tally the votes time.
 The book with the most votes wins our Mock Caldecott Medal.
 The next highest group of vote getters receives Caldecott Honors.
 I announce the winners to each class.

 - When the official Caldecott winners are announced, I watch the webcast with students.
 This part is so fun, especially if one of their picks end up with an award.

-Here are the books we’ll be reading and evaluating for our 2016 Mock Caldecott:
+Here are the books we’ll be reading and discussing for our 2018 Mock Caldecott:

 Filed under: Articles